felixarntz/ai-services/docs/Accessing-AI-Services-in-JavaScript.md

 }
 ```

-Note: When calling the `generateText()` method, specifying the `text_generation` capability is optional, as that is implied by calling that particular method.
+Note: When calling the `generateText()` method, specifying the `enums.AiCapability.TEXT_GENERATION` capability is optional, as that is implied by calling that particular method.

 ### Using a custom model